saber-notes/saber/README.md

 [中文 (简体中文, 中国)](https://github.com/saber-notes/saber/blob/main/README-zh-CN.md) |
 [中文 (繁體, 台灣)](https://github.com/saber-notes/saber/blob/main/README-zh-TW.md)

-Saber is the notes app built for handwriting.
+Saber is the notes app built for handwriting.#test

 It's designed to be as simple and intuitive as possible, while still delivering unique features that you'll actually use.
 Additionally, Saber is available across all your devices, large and small, and syncs between them seamlessly.